Kongduino/WioE5_LoRaWAN/README.md

 # KLoRaWAN

-A fork of the LoRaWAN library for the Wio-E5, specifically targeting the Wio Terminal+LoRaWAN Chassis.
+A fork of the LoRaWAN library for the Wio-E5, specifically targeting the Wio Terminal+LoRaWAN Chassis, which is not on GitHub, as far as I can tell.
 It adds a few commands and facilities:

 * EEPROM: save/load bytes from the Wio E5's EEPROM.
   A `Test_EEPROM` sketch has been added to the examples.